 The first argument is a pointer to the payload, the second represents the phase, and the third argument contains the initiator local time.
+The return value is not used in this TLM-T implementation.

 The nb\transport\fw() function is non-blocking.
 To implement a blocking transaction (such as a cache line read, where the processor is stalled during the VCI transaction), the model designer must use the SystemC sc\core::wait(x) primitive (x being of type sc\core::sc\event): the execLoop() thread is then suspended, and will be reactivated when the response packet is actually received.